sarweshkumar47/map-polyline-tool/README.md

 - [ ] Allow user to hide or show the markers on a map
 - [ ] Overlay separate label layer on satellite view

+# How to build

+In order to build the project, you need to have both `node` and `Angular CLI` installed on your machine.
+After cloning the project, run the following commands:

+    $ cd map-polyline-tool
+    $ npm install
+    $ ng serve

 # Credit

 ### Icons